 Almería Province is a region of extremes.
 When visiting the area, you should explore not only the heavenly beaches but also check out the interior portions where you´ll enjoy the Alpujarra Almeriense, a green and humid beautiful area that offers you a stunning landscape that’s sprinkled with ancient white towns.

-ALMERIA – The city of Almeria retains monumental and historically important buildings like the Alcazaba and the city’s Cathedral in the old quarter.
+ALMERIA – The city of Almeria retains monumental and historically important buildings like the city’s Cathedral in the old quarter and the Alcazaba.
 The Almeria Natural Park begins in San Miguel del Cabo de Gata.
 The park boasts the highest ecological values in Almeria Province.
 A must-visit is the Species Reserve situated behind the Alcazaba.

 Today, the ancient Alhama de Almeria Arab baths feature an impressive spa while the important stately historic structures were beautifully preserved.
 In its vicinity, you’ll find the town of Millares, the best-preserved example of the Megalithic period as well as landscapes of the most stunning beauty in Rambla Huéchar.

 ALCONTAR – Situated in the Sierra de Filabres, Alcontar is the cradle of the Almanzora River.
 The town is adjacent to the Sierra de Los Filabres Natural Park and the Sierra de Baza Natural Park.
 In the town’s municipal term, the main tributaries to the Almanzora River have their origins such as the Los Santos River, Sauco River, Barranco de la Amarguilla River, and the Alcóntar River.